BruceEckel/scripts/Coming_out.md

 **OLIVER:** Nope, nope, nope.
 Are you talking about actual AI?
 Like, real AI?

-**ADAM:** What would you say if I was?
+**ADAM:** What if I was?

-**OLIVER:** It's Skynet and Terminator and every nightmare scenario rolled into one ...
+**OLIVER:** It's Skynet and Terminator and every nightmare rolled into one ...

-**ADAM:** What if I told you it spent most of its time trying to help people with their homework and writing poetry?
+**ADAM:** Maybe it spends most of its time trying to help people with their homework and writing poetry.

 **OLIVER:** Poetry?